dober-man/k8s-sitetype-ce/README.md

 # Overview and Goals
 1. Build and configure a Ubuntu server with K8's.
-2. Configure K8s site type for Service Discovery
+2. Configure K8s site type CE ingress controller for Service Discovery
 3. Publish and secure service to public

 # Features